-2. Describe any special considerations and legal requirements taken into account for children with disabilities under IDEA and students with disabilities under Section 504.\ See IDEA legislation hereSee Section 504 here
+2. Describe any special considerations and legal requirements taken into account for children with disabilities under IDEA and students with disabilities under Sect See IDEA legislation here See Section 504 here

-For your convenience, the FY19 approved response is provided below.
-It may be copied and modified to address the Foster Care Transportation Plan needs
+For your convenience, the prior year approved response is provided below.
+It may be copied and modified to address the Foster Care Transportation Plan needs.